intergrals/Catch-of-the-Day/readme.md

 - 24/05/2019: Added delete button to orders.
 Instead of deleting it entirely like tutorial, remove them by pounds.
 - 24/05/2019: Added animations to order.
 - 24/05/2019: Added PropTypes to all components that require props.
+- 25/05/2019: Added user authentication requirement before they can modify the inventory.
+Included various login methods.
+Added Google, which wasn't part of the tutorial.

 ## Useful Notes